Rogen Wilderness Canoe Expedition

 NB: Depending on weather and wind conditions, it can take much longer than anticipated to paddle Lake Femunden and Lake Feragen.
 You must plan your itinerary to include contingencies for delays to ensure you reach the end point at the agreed time.

-Pick-up at the end point in Röros at 12.00 or Feragen at 12.30 (depending on tour chosen) to be back in Funäsdalen around 14.00.
+Pick-up at the end point in Feragen at 11.00 to be back in Funäsdalen around 12.30.

 The area in which this canoe tour takes place offers excellent fishing.
 Using fly-fishing or spin-fishing techniques, large trout, grayling and pike may be caught.
 Each year perch weighing more than 1.5 kg are caught.
 Fishing licences covering the areas in which you plan to paddle can be purchased from the canoe centre on arrival.
 Fishing equipment is available to hire as an optional extra.